sternetj/karma-powershell-reporter/README.md

 ```

 ## Options
 The `karma-powershell-reporter` leverages the reporting capabilities of `karma-mocha-reporter`.
-Any config option available to the `karma-mocha-reporter` is also available to the `karma-powershell-reporter` with the exception of the color capabilities.
+Any config option available to the `karma-mocha-reporter` is also available to the `karma-powershell-reporter` with the exception of the ability to control specific colors.
 The config values can be found at the [chalk](https://github.com/litixsoft/karma-mocha-reporter#karma-mocha-reporter) github repo.

 The config values are set as such: